Chelicerata: Fossil record

+The split of chelicerates from the other major living group of arthropods, Mandibulata, is suggested to have occurred during the early Cambrian.
+It is disputed whether the megacheirans, which appeared by around 520 million years ago, are early chelicerate relatives or stem-group arthropods.
+Urokodia dating to around 518 million years ago, has been suggested as one of the oldest known stem-chelicerates.
+The mollisoniids and habeliids, which emerged by the mid-Cambrian (~508 million years ago), are widely agreed to be stem-group chelicerates, These taxa, while widely agreed to be more closely related to chelicerata than to other arthropod groups, do not unambiguously possess the titular chelicerae.
+The oldest arthropod to unambiguously possess true chelicerae is Megachelicerax dating to around 504-500 million years ago.
+True chelicerates, such as the "synziphosurines" would only begin to extensively diversify during the following Ordovician.

+Life restoration of species of Lunataspis a genus of xiphosuran (the broader group which includes horseshoe crabs), dating to the Late Ordovician, around 455-445 million years ago.

+The oldest known members of Xiphosura (the group that includes horseshoe crabs and their extinct relatives) are known from the Tremadocian stage of the Early Ordovician, around 480 million years ago.
+The earliest eurypterids have a sparse fossil record, with the oldest fossils of eurypterids dating also dating to the early Ordovician around 479 million years ago, though the fact the remains belong to an advanced subgroup indicate that the group had already undergone significant cryptic diversification by this time.

 The oldest known arachnid is the trigonotarbid Palaeotarbus jerami, from about in the Silurian period, and had a triangular cephalothorax and segmented abdomen, as well as eight legs and a pair of pedipalps.

 Attercopus fimbriunguis, from in the Devonian period, bears the earliest known silk-producing spigots, and was therefore hailed as a spider, but it lacked spinnerets and hence was not a true spider.
 Rather, it was likely sister group to the spiders, a clade which has been named Serikodiastida.
 Close relatives of the group survived through to the Cretaceous Period.
-Several Carboniferous spiders were members of the Mesothelae, a basal group now represented only by the Liphistiidae, and fossils suggest taxa closely related to the spiders, but which were not true members of the group were also present during this Period.
+Several Carboniferous spiders were members of the Mesothelae, a group which is sister to all other spiders and which is now represented only by the Liphistiidae.
+Fossils suggest that taxa closely related to the spiders, but which were not true members of the group were also present during this Period.